Recycling in the Republic of Ireland: Practices around the country

 In Dundalk, Oxigen took over from the Dundalk Town Council for waste disposal.
 They have since in introduced a green bins (2001) and brown bins (2007) along with the black bin.
 Up until the 2007 the black bins were collected every week but now they are collected every second week with the other bins been collected the week the black bins are not collected.

 Variations of this system are in place across the country.
 Some local authorities, such as Limerick County Council, now outsource all waste collection to private authorities.
 Householders can choose what size bin they want, and pay accordingly.
 However, they are not charged every time the bin is collected.
-Other councils operate a weigh-and-pay system, where households are charged according to the weight of the waste collected,for example,South Tipperary County Council charge 14c per kg (accurate as of 31 August 2007).
+Other councils operate a weigh-and-pay system, where households are charged according to the weight of the waste collected, for example, South Tipperary County Council charge 14c per kg (accurate as of 31 August 2007).
 Recyclable waste in South Tipperary is collected separately in plastic bags which are purchased at local shops, together with stickers that are placed on the bags.

 In Galway city, over 50% of waste is now recycled, the highest proportion in the country.

-There has been an increase in the number of bottle banks and recycling facilities across the country over the last 10 years, but facilities continue to struggle with demand.

 Greyhound Recycling and Recovery is one of the private waste collection companies in the area.